 Our on-premises software is primarily sold on a subscription basis, which includes a term-based license and post-contract support or maintenance, both of which generally represent distinct performance obligations and are accounted for separately.
 The transaction price is either a fixed fee, or a usage-based fee - sometimes subject to a guaranteed minimum.
 When the amount is fixed, including the guaranteed minimum in a usage-based fee, license revenue is recognized at the point in time when the software is made available to the customer.
 Maintenance revenue is recognized ratably over the contract period as customers simultaneously consume and receive benefits.
 Any usage-based fees not subject to a guaranteed minimum or earned in excess of the minimum amount are recognized when the subsequent usage occurs.
 We occasionally sell software arrangements consisting of on-premises perpetual licenses and maintenance.
-License revenue is recognized at a point in time when the software is made available to the customer and maintenance revenue is recognized ratably over the contract term.
+License revenue is recognized at a point in time when the software is made available to the contract term.